Train Travel Trivia Quiz Questions with Answers

 Railway companies often give a name to a train service as a what?

-A: A marketing exercise, to raise the profile of the service and hence attract more passengers.
+, to raise the profile of the service and hence attract more passengers.

 The names of services such as the Orient Express, the Flying Scotsman, the Flèche d'Or, the Royal Scot, and the Red Arrow have passed into what?